 The procedure for opening a bank account is stated below :

-After entering the bank, you can ask the bank receptionist for help and they will guide you the procedure of opening the bank account.
-They will ask your documents and help you print these materials.
-In most banks, the print is free of charge but in some banks, you will be charged 1 RMB.
+After entering the bank you can ask the front desk receptionist for help.
+They are always ready to help you and will guide you to open a bank account.
+They will ask for your documents and will help you to print those documents.
+There is no charge to do photocopy but in rare cases, you will be asked to pay 1 RMB.

-Now when your number is called.
-You have to give only your printed materials & filled the form to the banker who will help you to open the bank account.
-To open a Chinese RMB account, you have to pay a deposit of 10-15 RMB in most banks but the charge may be different in various banks.
+When your serial number is called, you have to give only your photocopied documents and filled form to the banker who will help you to open the bank account.
+In most of the banks, you need to pay a deposit of 10-15 RMB for opening a Chinese RMB account.
+The charge may vary according to the bank you choose.

-When you have completed all these steps, you will be given a debit card or a bank book.
-With this card or book, you can deposit or withdraw money, exchange currencies & wire money overseas.
+After completing all these steps, you will be given a debit card or a bank book.
+With this debit card or bank book, you can easily deposit or withdraw money, exchange currencies and wire money overseas.

 What should I need to know to open a Chinese Bank Account?

-There are 4 things that you’ll need in order to open a bank account in China:
+Maximum 4 things you may need in order to open a bank account in China:

-- Proof of Residence (sometimes): Some banks will ask proof of residence.
-But this could be as simple as your residence permit or a receipt from the hotel where you’re staying.
+Proof of Residence (sometimes): Some banks may ask to see your residence permits for safety issues but you don’t have to worry.
+This could be as simple as water.
+You can have one from your university help or a receipt from the hotel where you’re staying.

-All application forms will be given to you at the bank and it takes a few minutes to fill it out.
-The bank will require at least 10-20 RMB for an initial deposit and few banks might make you pay for the card they give you.
-We recommend you to bring around 40-50 RMB with you as a precaution.
+Related all application forms will be given to you at the bank and it will take a maximum of 5 minutes to fill it out.
+The bank will charge at least 10-20 RMB for an initial deposit and in a few cases, the bank might ask you to pay extra for the debit card or bank book they provide you.
+We highly recommend you to take around 40-50 RMB extra with you as a precaution.

 Which China Bank Should I Choose?

-There are plenty of banks in China.
-The largest banks in China are listed below :
+As China is a big country there are plenty of banks in China.
+Some of the largest banks in China are listed below :